AdobeDocs/experience-manager-screens.en/help/user-guide/channel-assignment.md

 Schedules, when combined with **DayParting**, lets you set a global schedule with multiple channels running at specific times of the day, and reuse that set up for all your displays at once.

-DayParting refers to as splitting up a day into time slots and specifying which content plays at the desired time.
+DayParting is referred to as splitting up a day into time slots and specifying which content plays at the desired time.
 AEM Screens lets you schedule channels in terms of DayPparting within a day, week, or month as per the requirement.

 The following examples explain Day-parting in channels in three different scenarios: